Travel

 Travel Signatures

-All international students, Exchange Visitors, and their dependents who were issued an immigration document by CSU are required to get a travel signature by an International Advisor before they travel outside of the US.
-Travel signatures are valid for 12 months for active students and 6 months for students using their OPT authorization.
+All international students, Exchange Visitors, and their dependents who were issued an immigration document by CSU are required to get a travel signature by an International Advisor before they travel internationally.

 Requesting Your Travel Signature

-If your CSU eID is still active, you can log into your WorldRams account by clicking the link below:
+Then, if you know you need a new travel signature and your CSU eID is still active, you can log into your WorldRams account and submit your request by clicking the link below:

 • Step 2: Log into the WorldRams Limited Access Portal